hibaanasreen/Advanced-C-Lab-Manual/Module 7.md

 4.Use malloc to allocate memory for n subjects.
 Each subject has a name (array of characters) and marks (integer).

-5.If memory allocation fails (i.e., the pointer s is NULL), display an error message and exit the program.
+5.If memory allocation fails (i.e., the pointer s is NULL), display an error message and exit the program

 6.Input the details of each subject